Conditioning Protein Generation via Hopfield Pattern Multiplicity: Introduction

-Stochastic attention (SA) was developed for this regime~\cite{varnerSAProtein2026}.
-SA treats the energy function of a modern Hopfield network, constructed directly from a small family alignment, as a Boltzmann density and samples from it using Langevin dynamics.
+Stochastic attention (SA) was developed for the scarce-data regime where traditional methods struggle due to limited training data~\cite{varnerSAProtein2026}.
+Stochastic attention treats the energy function of a modern Hopfield network, constructed directly from a small family alignment, as a Boltzmann density and samples from it using Langevin dynamics.
 The method requires no training, runs on a laptop, and produces sequences that preserve family-level amino acid composition, per-position conservation, and predicted three-dimensional fold.
 A key limitation, however, is that SA treats all sequences in the alignment equally.
 Every family member contributes the same weight to the energy landscape, so the sampler explores the full family distribution without preference for any functional subset.
-In practice, experimentalists often want something more specific: not just ``a plausible Kunitz domain,'' but a Kunitz domain that \emph{inhibits trypsin}; not just ``a plausible SH3 domain,'' but one that binds a particular proline-rich motif.
-Family alignments define a shared fold (all 99 Kunitz sequences share the same disulfide framework and double-loop architecture), but the members differ in which target they bind, and that specificity is encoded in a small number of positions (e.g., the P1 contact residue) rather than in the global fold.
-The alignment captures structure; the practitioner wants to condition on function.
-The question is: \emph{how can we condition the generative process on a functional subset without retraining?}
+In practice, experimentalists often want something more specific: not just a plausible Kunitz domain, but a Kunitz domain that \emph{inhibits trypsin}; not just a plausible SH3 domain, but one that binds a particular proline-rich motif.
+The members of a family alignment share a fold but differ in function, and the residues that carry the difference occupy only a few positions.
+A sampler that reproduces the family distribution faithfully therefore reproduces its variation at those positions, producing the functionally relevant residue only as often as it appears in the alignment.
+This raises the question of how to condition the generative process on a functional subset without retraining.